 Remember that your classmates probably feel the same way.
 Even though studying online doesn’t have to be an isolating experience, it’s very normal for online students to worry about not making friends.
 Keep this in mind when reaching out to new people – they’re probably happy to have someone to talk to!

 Make the most of group assignments and exercises.
-Group assignments can be tricky to navigate but on the plus side, they’re a great opportunity for you to meet people in their course.
+Group assignments can be tricky to navigate but on the plus side, they’re a great opportunity for you to meet people in your course.
 Introduce yourself to your group members and try to get to know them – you never know, you might end up gaining a new friend!

 Organise an online study group.
 Many students use Facebook groups to manage group assignments and help each other out with their studies, so why not set up a similar group with your online peers?
 This is a good way to improve your work and to connect with people in your course in a less academic setting.